Cremation is offered by Arms of Aloha in conjunction with our Compassionate Home Euthanasia Service

 Extras

-Pickups made after 3:00 pm or on Sundays will incur an additional service charge of $100
+*Pickups made after 3:00 pm, or on Saturdays and Sundays, will incur an additional service charge of $100.

 Help, my pet just passed away and I don’t know what to do